ho-nl/magento2-ReachDigital_TestFramework/README.md

 Magento 2's integration tests are notoriously slow in booting up, which makes practicing TDD a pain in the ass.
 Nobody wants to wait more than 10 seconds for tests to start..

-Speed matters, but Magento developer have grown accustomed that things are just slow
+Speed matters, but Magento developer have grown accustomed that things are just slow.

 > - 0 to 100ms:	Respond to user actions within this time window and users feel like the result is immediate.
 Any longer, and the connection between action and reaction is broken.
 > - 100 to 300ms: Users experience a slight perceptible delay.